dvquy13/hands-on-llms/README.md

     <i>by <a href="https://github.com/iusztinpaul">Paul Iusztin</a>, <a href="https://github.com/Paulescu">Pau Labarta Bajo</a> and <a href="https://github.com/Joywalker">Alexandru Razvant</a></i>
 </div>

+This is a fork from the repo https://github.com/iusztinpaul/hands-on-llms?tab=readme-ov-file

 ## Table of Contents

 - [1.
 Building Blocks](#1-building-blocks)